Proto-Slavic language: Adjectives

 Adjective inflection had become more simplified compared to Proto-Indo-European.
 Only a single paradigm (in both hard and soft form) existed, descending from the PIE o- and a-stem inflection.
 I-stem and u-stem adjectives no longer existed.
 The present participle (from PIE *-nt-) still retained consonant stem endings.

 Proto-Slavic had developed a distinction between "indefinite" and "definite" adjective inflection, much like Germanic strong and weak inflection.
 The definite inflection was used to refer to specific or known entities, similar to the use of the definite article "the" in English, while the indefinite inflection was unspecific or referred to unknown or arbitrary entities, like the English indefinite article "a".
 The indefinite inflection was identical to the inflection of o- and a-stem nouns, while the definite inflection was formed by suffixing the relative/anaphoric pronoun *jь to the end of the normal inflectional endings.
 Both the adjective and the suffixed pronoun were presumably declined as separate words originally, but already within Proto-Slavic they had become contracted and fused to some extent.

 Verbs

 The Proto-Slavic system of verbal inflection was somewhat simplified from the verbal system of Proto-Indo-European (PIE), although it was still rich in tenses, conjugations and verb-forming suffixes.

 Grammatical categories

-The PIE mediopassive voice disappeared entirely except for the isolated form vědě "I know" in Old Church Slavonic (< Late PIE *woid-ai, a perfect mediopassive formation).
+The PIE mediopassive voice disappeared entirely except for the isolated form vědě 'I know' in Old Church Slavonic (< Late PIE *woid-ai, a perfect mediopassive formation).
 However, a new analytic mediopassive was formed using the reflexive particle *sę, much as in the Romance languages.
-The imperative and subjunctive moods disappeared, while the old optative came to be used as the imperative instead.
+The imperative and subjunctive moods disappeared, and the old optative came to be used as the imperative instead.